Hexazinone

 Hexazinone is an organic compound that is used as a broad spectrum herbicide.
 It is a colorless solid.
 It exhibits some solubility in water but is highly soluble in most organic solvents except alkanes.
 A member of the triazine class herbicides, it is manufactured by DuPont and sold under the trade name Velpar.

 It functions by inhibiting photosynthesis and thus is a nonselective herbicide.
 It is used to control grasses, broadleaf, and woody plants.
 In the United States approximately 33% is used on alfalfa, 31% in forestry, 29% in industrial areas, 4% on rangeland and pastures, and < 2% on sugarcane.

+Hexazinone's HRAC classification is Group C1, Group C (global, Aus), Group 5 (numeric), as it inhibits photosynthesis at photosystem II.

 Hexazinone is a pervasive groundwater contaminant.
 Use of hexazinone causes groundwater to be at high risk of contamination due to the high leaching potential it exhibits.

 History

 Hexazinone is widely used as a herbicide.
 It is a non-selective herbicide from the triazine family.
 It is used among a broad range of places.
 It is used to control weeds within all sort of applications.
 From sugarcane plantations, forestry field nurseries, pineapple plantations to high- and railway grasses and industrial plant sites.

 Hexazinone was first registered in 1975 for the overall control of weeds and later for uses in crops.